dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

-Productivity and Costs, GDP, Personal Income and Outlays, and Advance Monthly Retail Sales indexes, the Advance Durable Goods index and reviewed OCR corpus, the International Trade, New Residential Construction, New Residential Sales, and Manufacturing and Trade Inventories and Sales indexes, the SPF release ledger, one representative G.17 raw release, and all fifteen complete raw/normalized manifests.
+Productivity and Costs, GDP, Personal Income and Outlays, and Advance Monthly Retail Sales indexes, the Advance Durable Goods index and reviewed OCR corpus, the International Trade, New Residential Construction, New Residential Sales, and Manufacturing and Trade Inventories and Sales indexes, the MBOS archive receipt and reviewed OCR corpus, the SPF release ledger, one representative G.17 raw release, and all sixteen complete raw/normalized manifests.
 The remaining production raw corpora stay external, content addressed, and subject to the coverage audit so wheel size does not grow with thousands of federal